 - salt & pepper

 Begin by preparing the vegetables.
-Slice the aubergine, and dice the onion, ginger, potato and garlic.
+Slice the zucchini, and dice the onion, ginger, potato, and garlic.

 As the potatoes take longer to cook, start by sautéing them with coconut oil in a large pot.
 Note – you could also use olive oil if preferred.

 Once the potatoes are softened, add the onion, garlic, ginger, and lemongrass and sauté again for 1-2 minutes.

 As soon as the onions have softened, add the zucchini, salt and pepper and mix.

 Add the peas and vegetable stock and bring to a boil.
 Lower the heat and allow it to simmer for a few minutes.
 Then add the coconut milk.

 Using a handheld immersion blender, whizz the soup while on low heat.